msdkhani/Chatbot-symptoms/README.md

  FAISS from langchain.vectorstores for managing embeddings and similarity search.

 - **NVIDIAEmbeddings**:
- NVIDIA embeddings are used to create and manage embeddings for documents.
+ NVIDIA embeddings are used to create and manage embeddings for documents in case of searching the internet for physician recommendation.

 - **Langchain_nvidia_ai_endpoints, NVIDIA AI Foundation endpoints**:
   This package is used to integrate NVIDIA AI Foundation endpoints with LangChain.
-It provides access to NVIDIA's advanced AI models for embedding generation, document ranking, and large language model (LLM) interactions. relevant documents based on user queries.
+It provides access to NVIDIA's advanced AI models for embedding generation, document ranking, and large language model (LLM) interactions.

 - **NVIDIA NIM API (meta/llama3-70b)**:
   This API provides the large language model used for generating the final response to the user's query.
 It processes the crafted prompt and produces a coherent and accurate answer.